-Question: Is there a limit on Plastic Gift Cards or eGift Cards I can sell?
+Question: Is there a limit on Plastic Gift Cards or eGift Cards I can Trade?

-Answer: There is no limit on the amount of Gift Cards or eGift Cards you can sell, however, there is a limit of $1000.00 per Sales Order.
-If you are wanting to sell more than a $1000.00 you will need to submit multiple Sales Orders.
+Answer: There is no limit on the amount of Gift Cards or eGift Cards you can trade, however, there is a limit of $1000.00 per Trade Order.
+If you are wanting to trade more than a $1000.00 you will need to submit multiple Trade Orders.

-Question: I resell gift cards or own a business that resells gift cards, can I still use Card Surge?
+Question: I Trade Gift Cards or own a business that Trades Gift Cards, can I still use Card Surge?

-Answer: Yes, we typically extend the same offer for merchandise credits as we do for actual gift cards.
-We only accept plastic merchandise credits that are delivered by mail.
+Answer: Yes, we typically extend the same offer for merchandise credits as we do for actual eGift Cards and Plastic Gift Cards.

-Question: Do you purchase Electronic Gift Cards or eGift Cards?
+Question: Do you allow Trading of Electronic Gift Cards or eGift Cards?

-Answer: Yes, we do purchase most eGift Cards.
-Please refer to the sales checkout process to determine if this option is available.
+Answer: Yes, we do allow trading of most eGift Cards.
+Please refer to the sales checkout process to determine if this option is available to you.

-Question: Do you purchase gift cards with expiration dates?
+Question: Do you Trade gift cards with expiration dates?

-Answer: No, we do not purchase gift cards with expiration dates.
+Answer: No, we do not trade Gift Cards with expiration dates.

-Question: I have never heard of Card Surge; how do I know that your company is legit?
+Question: I have never heard of Card Surge; how do I know that your company is real?